Abdallamohsn/graduation_project/README.md

 # graduation_project
-this is graduation project and my cv
+this is my graduation project and my cv